 Chad Beguelin (Book, Lyrics) is a four-time Tony® nominee whose works include Disney’s Aladdin (Tony Award Nomination for Best Book and Best Original Score, Drama Desk Award Nomination for Outstanding Lyrics and Best Book) and The Wedding Singer (Tony Award Nomination for Best Book and Best Original Score, Drama Desk Award Nomination for Outstanding Lyrics).
 He also wrote the lyrics for the Broadway musical Elf, which broke several box office records at the Al Hirschfeld Theatre.
 Other works include: Judas & Me (NYMF Award for Excellence in Lyric Writing), The Rhythm Club (Signature Theater) and Wicked City (American Stage Company).
 He is the recipient of the Edward Kleban Award for Outstanding Lyric Writing, the Jonathan Larson Performing Arts Foundation Award, the Gilman & Gonzalez-Falla Musical Theater Award and the ASCAP Foundation Richard Rodgers New Horizons Award.
 Much love to Tom.

 Casey Nicholaw (Director, Choreographer).
-In addition to Aladdin (2014 Tony®, Drama Desk and Outer Critics Circle Awards nominations, Best Choreography), currently represented on Broadway as director and choreographer of Something Rotten (2015 Tony®, Drama Desk and Outer Critics Circle Awards nominations, Best Director and Best Choreography), co-director and choreographer of The Book of Mormon (2011 Tony, Drama Desk and Outer Critics Circle Awards as co-director with Trey Parker, receiving the same nominations for choreography as well as an Olivier Award) and director and choreographer of the upcoming Tuck Everlasting.
-Other Broadway credits as director/choreographer: Elf: The Musical; The Drowsy Chaperone (2006 Tony, Drama Desk and Outer Critics Circle nominations); Monty Python’s Spamalot directed by Mike Nichols (2005 Tony, Drama Desk and Outer Critics Circle nominations for Best Choreography).
+In addition to Aladdin (2014 Tony®, Drama Desk and Outer Critics Circle Awards nominations, Best Choreography), he is currently represented on Broadway as director and choreographer of Something Rotten!
+(2015 Tony, Drama Desk and Outer Critics Circle Awards nominations, Best Director and Best Choreography) and co-director and choreographer of The Book of Mormon (2011 Tony, Drama Desk and Outer Critics Circle Awards as co-director with Trey Parker, receiving the same nominations for choreography as well as an Olivier Award).
+Other Broadway credits as director/choreographer: Tuck Everlasting, Elf: The Musical, The Drowsy Chaperone (2006 Tony, Drama Desk and Outer Critics Circle nominations), Monty Python’s Spamalot directed by Mike Nichols (2005 Tony, Drama Desk and Outer Critics Circle nominations for Best Choreography).
 Additional New York credits: for City Center Encores!: highly acclaimed productions of The Most Happy Fella, Anyone Can Whistle and Follies (direction/choreography) and Bye Bye Birdie (choreography).
 For TV: a 2013 episode of NBC’s “Smash.”

 BOB CROWLEY (Scenic Design) is an associate of the National Theatre.
 He has designed more than 50 productions in London including Mary Poppins (London Evening Standard Award; Broadway –Tony®, Drama Desk Awards).
 Other Broadway credits include An American in Paris (Tony Award); Skylight; The Audience; The Glass Menagerie; Once (Tony Award); The Coast of Utopia (Tony, Drama Desk Awards); Tarzan®, which he also directed; The History Boys (Tony Award); The Invention of Love (Tony nomination, Drama Desk Award); Disney’s Aida (Tony Award); The Iceman Cometh (Tony nomination); Twelfth Night (Tony nomination); The Capeman (Tony nomination); and Carousel (Tony Award).